diem/diem/documentation/coding_guidelines.md

 This file should contain:

  * The *conceptual* *documentation* of the component.
- * A link to external API documentation for the component.
+ * A link to the external API documentation for the component.
  * A link to the master license of the project.
  * A link to the master contributing guide for the project.